 22. Silver ball hurling

 The hurling of the silver ball is a Shrove Tuesday tradition in St Columb Major but also happens in St Ives in February.
 A feat to watch and great fun to take part in.
-One of those lasting memories that the kids will look back on in year's to come and wonder if they read it in a Famous Five book.

 23. Take your dog for dinner